 I was also the PI on a 3.5 year MRC funded project to investigate analytical methods for economic evaluations that use data from cluster randomised trials.
 This work compared multilevel models to robust variance estimators and bootstrap procedures.
-The project is in collaboration with colleagues at the University of Cambridge and in the Department of Medical Statistics, LSHTM.
+The project was in collaboration with colleagues at the University of Cambridge and in the Department of Medical Statistics, LSHTM.
 Recent extensions to this project involved methods for handling missing data in hierarchical settings

 I have ongoing interests in applying the techniques of economic evaluation across a diverse range of clinical areas including adult and paediatric intensive care, hepatitis C, mental health, and for routine surgical procedures.

-I am interested in supervising PhD students in the general area of statistical methods and health economics evaluation.
+I am interested in supervising PhD students in the general area of statistical methods and health economic evaluation.